brotatotes/bht-automation/bht gen 3/Matthew/Chapter 15/Matthew 15 8 bht.md

 ### Philip Schaff:
-1. "Their heart is far from me."
+1. "This people, etc. The briefer form is now the established reading.
+Early copyists inserted the full form."
-2. "Applicable first to the contemporaries of Isaiah, but descriptive of the unbelieving Jews in all ages."
+2. "Their heart is far from me.
+In the Hebrew: ‘Their heart they have removed far from me.’"
-3. "Peculiarly 'apt' at that time."
+3. "Applicable first to the contemporaries of Isaiah, but descriptive of the unbelieving Jews in all ages, and, as our Lord declares, peculiarly ‘apt ‘at that time."

 ### John Gill:
 1. "They approached the ordinances of God, and drew nigh to him, and attended him in outward worship; they prayed unto him publicly, and constantly, in the streets, in the synagogues, and temple, and with much seeming devotion and sanctity."
-2. "But their heart is far from me; they had no true love to God, nor faith in him, nor fear of him; they were not at all concerned for his presence with them, or for communion with him, or for his honour and glory."
+2. "They owned him to be their creator and preserver; they made their boast of him, and of their knowledge of him, as the one only living, and true God, and as the God of Israel; they brought their sacrifices of praise and thanksgiving, even the fruit of their lips, unto him, for their many peculiar mercies, privileges, and favours, as a nation, church, and people, and with much seeming sincerity and affection."
-3. "They made religion a tool to their secular purposes, supposing gain to be godliness; sought the applause of men, and contented themselves with bodily exercise; having no regard to internal religion, powerful godliness."
+3. "They had no true love to God, nor faith in him, nor fear of him; they were not at all concerned for his presence with them, or for communion with him, or for his honour and glory; their hearts were in the world, and after their covetousness."

 ### John Wesley:
 1. Their heart is far from me — And without this all outward worship is mere mockery of God.
 Isaiah 29:13.